kehantan/labbook/docs/protein/expression.rst

     Previous step mentioned shake for 1 to 3 hours, but check OD every hour to make sure the reading falls around 0.5.

 #.
-Add 1 mL IPTG to the 1 L LB broth culture.
+Add 1 mL IPTG (50 mM) to the 1 L LB broth culture.
 #.
 Shake.
 2 hrs, 37 :math:`^{\circ} C`, 180 rpm.
 #.
 Centrifuge.
 3000 rpm, 10 mins.

-    Centrifuge with the chiller centrifuge in Bilik Kultur Tisu 2.
-Each bucket can hold 50 mL centrifuge tube.
+    Centrifuge with the chiller centrifuge in Bilik Kultur Tisu.
+Each bucket can hold 1 50 mL centrifuge tube.

 #.
 Decant supernatant.
 #.
 Wash pellet with PBS.